felixlopz/hubrise-test-task/content/apps/my-lemonade/en/overview.md

 position: 1
 layout: documentation
 meta:
-  title: Connect My Lemonade to HubRise - Overview
+  title: Overview | My Lemonade | HubRise
   description: My Lemonade overview, reasons for connecting it to HubRise and summary of integrated features.
 Synchronise data between your EPOS and your apps.
 gallery:
   - 002-fr-my-lemonade-sample-app.png